Get your grill in shape with the Great Scrape!

 YBLTV Review & Giveaway: Great Scrape Woody Shovel

-Labor Day Weekend is finally here for BBQs, football and back to school!
+Get ready for BBQs, football and outdoor grilling!
 Except I hate cleaning BBQ grills.
 Wire brushes leave bits and pieces that I’ve discovered in the food I’ve grilled—which means soap and water scrubbing after cleaning the grill rack, or else it’s Steak ala Wire.

 Clean BBQ Grills with Hardwood?